crftwr/keyhac-mac/docs/index.md

 "Fn-A"        # Fn + A
 ```

-You can assign multiple key strokes using tuple of strings.
+You can assign multiple keystrokes using a tuple of strings.

 ``` python
 keytable_global["Fn-N"] = "Cmd-1", "Cmd-2", "Cmd-3"